How Critical Thinking Can Lead Us Astray

 How can this be true?
 After all, clearly the person who reads the paper regularly, watches a 24 hour news channel, devours current affairs podcasts, and spends hours on Twitter will end up knowing an awful lot of stuff.
 Certainly far more than the person who does none of those things.
 Given that we equate knowledge to wisdom and understanding, it should then stand to reason that the news hound will develop a very good idea of the way the world works.
 And yet this isn’t always the case.

 The issue is nothing to do with fake news (although that certainly doesn’t help) – it’s simply one of proportionality.
-The news media naturally favours stories which are extreme, negative, and which fit into certain meta narratives that drive sales.
+The news media naturally favours stories that are extreme, negative, and which fit into certain meta narratives that drive sales.
 This means of course that reading the news will give you a distorted picture of the way the world really is: overemphasising some things and underemphasising others, ultimately leaving the reader crippled in their ability to see the big picture.

 I’m sure we all know someone like this – or perhaps are even like this ourselves.
 I for one know that there are certain media talking points which get me riled up, even though I’ve literally never encountered these issues in real life.
 This isn’t “being informed”.
 It’s “being corrupted”.
 Two things which are far more similar than they initially appear.

 In comparison the person who consumes little of this may not “know” a lot in terms of facts and events, but what they do know will be via direct experience and as such will be proportionate and realistic.
 They are closer to seeing the world as it is, rather than an image of it that is warped through arbitrary information.

 I use this idea to furnish the basic message of this piece, which is simply:

 Too much detailed knowledge can lead to poor decision-making.